MetOffice/CDDS/docs/tutorials/json_model_parameter.md

     !!! note
         This is not relevant for the ocean, but still needs to be present.

+`bounds_coordinates` (Optional, added in CDDS v3.1.0)
+:   This field is a dictionary containing the list of netcdf variables that correspond to the bounds variables for
+    coordinates in the NEMO output files for each ocean substream.
+If this is not specified the built in defaults will be used.

 `masked`
 :   a json object of ocean grid polar masks for the grid.
 Each masked entry as a grid label and its masked value split
     by the `slice_latitude` and `slice_longitude`.
 These are used to mask duplicate cells along the polar rows.